 HOW MANY AWARDS HAVE YOU WON… AND OF WHICH ARE YOU MOST PROUD ?

 I’ve won several awards.I’m not sure of the exact number.
 I am most proud of our Standard Bank Ovation Award for B!*ch Stole My Doek.

-HOW DID YOU FIRST GET INTO WRITING FOR THEATRE …AND HOW DID THE RADIO LINK AND ‘LOLLIPOP LANE’, COME ABOUT?
+HOW DID YOU FIRST GET INTO WRITING FOR THEATRE …AND HOW DID ‘LOLLIPOP LANE’, THE LONG-RUNNING RADIO SERIAL YOU WRITE FOR LOTUS5M, COME ABOUT?